Q: How do I know if I am ready to buy a home?

 A: The job of a home inspector is to ensure the safety of the structure, mechanical systems, and construction of your potential new home.
 The inspector will examine the plumbing, waste disposal, electrical system, water heater, ventilation, insulation, HVAC system, foundation, water source and quality, home structure, and potential presence of pests.
 It is not the job of an inspector to ensure that you are getting the best value for your money.
 Instead, a home inspector will communicate to potential buyers the repairs that the home is in need of and estimated costs for these repairs.
-Although your real estate agent may have home inspector recommendations, you can also contact Georgetown Mortgage for suggestions of trusted and qualified home inspectors.
+Although your real estate agent may have home inspector recommendations, you can also contact Thrive Mortgage, LLC for suggestions of trusted and qualified home inspectors.

 Q: How important is homeowner’s insurance?